.22 Hornet vs .22 Magnum: A Comprehensive Comparison

 Trajectory & Accuracy

-.22 Hornet: Flatter trajectory, retains more velocity and energy over distance.
-A handloaded Hornet with a 40gr V-Max can stay supersonic and flat out past 200 yards.
+The .22 Hornet boasts a flatter trajectory, retaining more velocity and energy over distances.
+A handloaded Hornet with a 40gr V-Max can stay supersonic and flat even past 200 yards.
+In contrast, the .22 Magnum is effective to 100 yards but shows a noticeable drop beyond that.
+While accuracy from quality rifles is good, it is limited by ammo consistency.

 Wind Drift